Art Works

 Participants

-Twelve teachers from the center Panorama for children from difficult family backgrounds, the Sukhum/i Youth House as well as the local state school no. 1.
+Twelve teachers from the Panorama Center for children from difficult family backgrounds, the Sukhum/i Youth House and the local state school no. 1.

 Lecturers